bfortuner/ml-glossary/docs/glossary.rst

 Feature Vector
   A list of features describing an observation with multiple attributes.
 In Excel we call this a row.

+.. _glossary_gradient_accumulation:

+Gradient Accumulation
+  A mechanism to split the batch of samples—used for training a neural network—into several mini-batches of samples that will be run sequentially.
+This is used to enable using large batch sizes that require more GPU memory than available.

 .. _glossary_hyperparameters:

 Hyperparameters